amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 35 - `title_str` has been initialise with the word 'Photos'*
+*Snippet 35 - `title_str` has been initialise with the word 'Photos'.
+And the `Text` which is placed for the title is now set to the `title_str`*

 Now you can see the title.

 ![](D:\GitHub\Articulae\mds\images\title_str.PNG)

-Lets create a property that will hold whether the window has been maximised or not, with that we can toggle which function the button maximised button applies.
+Lets create a property that will hold whether the window has been maximised or not.
+With that we can toggle which function or icon, the maximised button should apply and show respectively.

 > main.qml